 Students can make a block on their own, at school in the classroom, in a home school program, with a Scout Troop, in a 4-H club, as part of some other club/organization, etc.

-All fabric packets for the 2019 challenge have been given out as of September 25, 2018.
 Be sure to check out all the rules and deadlines in the Entry Form brochure for more information.